Marie McDonald

 Death1965-10-21

-BiographyMarie McDonald (born Cora Marie Frye, July 6, 1923 – October 21, 1965) was an American singer.
+BiographyMarie McDonald (born Cora Marie Frye, July 6, 1923 – October 21, 1965) was an American actress and singer.
 She started her career at a young age, participating in beauty pageants and gaining attention as "The Queen of Coney Island" and "Miss New York State."
 She ventured into show business by debuting in George White's Scandals of 1939 and landed roles in Broadway productions and Hollywood films.
 McDonald earned the nickname "The Body" for her attractive figure and became a popular pin-up girl during World War II.

 Despite initial success, McDonald faced professional challenges and sought recognition for her acting and singing abilities.
 She switched studios, moving from Universal to Paramount and later to Metro-Goldwyn-Mayer and Columbia Pictures.
 Throughout her career, she also faced personal challenges, including multiple marriages and romances that kept her in the media spotlight.
 One of the most notable incidents in her life was a controversial kidnapping claim.
 McDonald reported being abducted by two men who demanded a ransom, but the police found inconsistencies in her story, leading to no conclusive evidence or charges.